The Real UX Skill They Don't Teach Decision-Making Under Constraints

 Technical Feasibility

-What can actually be built with current resources and timeline?
+What can actually be built with current resources and architecture?
 Work with the platform you have, not the one you wish you had.
+A beautiful design that takes 3 months to build is often less valuable than a good design that ships in 3 weeks.

 - 4.